NavarroAlexKU/Auto-Blacklist-the-Automatons/README.md

     ![ScreenShot](https://github.com/NavarroAlexKU/Auto-Blacklist-the-Automatons/blob/main/Screenshot%202022-11-19%20at%201.25.47%20PM.png)

-* Next you will see the following steps listed to the left-hand side of your screen:
+* Next you will see the following configuration steps listed to the left-hand side of your screen:
+    Most of our configuration we will do later:
     - Describe web ACL and associate it to AWS resources
     - Add Rules and rule groups
     - Set rule priority